Grandiose Narcissism: How To Spot And Handle It?

 Narcissists avoid taking responsibility for failures and find people to lay the blame on.
 However, their decisions are always made boldly, even when poor in quality.
 Many political and organizational leaders have this streak.

-When challenged or confronted with failure, narcissists tend to shift the blame on others.
 As Selle et al. discovered in 2019, narcissists are more likely than non-narcissists to claim credit for successful outcomes but blame failures on other people.

-4. Seek & Reach Top Leadership Positions
+4. Grandiose Narcissists Seek & Often Reach Top Leadership Positions

 The world sees this as a positive side of narcissism.
 Narcissists are more likely to work hard obsessively to reach the uppermost ranks.
 They often make great organizational leaders.